Vragen? Bel 06 – 160 749 53 of mail mij info@jarnoduursma.nl

 spreker technologie

-Jarno Duursma is a speaker, author and tech expert.
+Jarno Duursma is a speaker, author and AI expert.
 He is one of the top speakers in his field.

 See below which presentations he can give.
 He always makes customized talks!
 Feel free to contact him.